-Trait Two – Keepers can hold on to their own personal rhythms under stress
+Trait Two – Keepers can hold on to their own personal rhythms under stress.

 Keepers can blend into the rhythm of their partners when they want to because they honor and respect their differences in timing and urgency level.
 They do not allow themselves to be pulled into emotional cascades when it doesn’t work for them or the relationship.

-Whether making love, spring cleaning or planting a garden, people thrive in individual ways.
+Whether making love, spring cleaning, or planting a garden, people thrive in individual ways.
 Those who respect and know their own rhythms want what’s best for themselves and their partners.

 They are reasonably flexible and can slow down or speed up if their partner needs them to, but ultimately know that they are the final say on how they respond.